minesworld/docopt/README.rst

 Different implementations:

-- take a look at the examples folder.
-All additional examples begin with "eu." and the remaining characters before ".py" describe the doc string in use.
+- Take a look at the source files within examples/separator-workounds folder.

+Thanks:

+- To Vladimir Keleshev for the original idea and project.
+- The Python community in general.